JUNE LITERARY BIRTHDAYS

 - Swiss 'Father of the Romanticism' and author of the Confessions Jean-Jacques Rousseau (1712; d.1778)

-- Italian playwright Luigi Pirandello, most famous for his play 'Six Characters in Search of an Author' (1867; d.1936)
+- Italian playwright Luigi Pirandello, most famous for his play 'Six Characters in Search of an Author' (1867; d.1936), won the 1934 Nobel Prize in Literature

 - English suspense author Eric Ambler (1909; d.1998)